mayankSoni07/lenskart-utils/src/lenskart-utils/README.md

 Methods :

-* getUserdatFromToken : To extract userdata from jwt token
+* getUserdataFromToken : To extract userdata from jwt token